 .25 Resident Agreement — Financial Content.

-A. If aassisted living program requires payment of funds before admission, the funds shall be fully refundable unless the assisted living program discloses, in writing, what portion is not refundable.
+A. If an assisted living program requires payment of funds before admission, the funds shall be fully refundable unless the assisted living program discloses, in writing, what portion is not refundable.

 [A.] B. The resident agreement shall include financial provisions, which include at a minimum: